 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to Chartwell RX, LLC. at 1-845-232-1683 or FDA at 1-800-FDA-1088.

 Other information about NSAIDs

 - Aspirin is an NSAID but it does not increase the chance of a heart attack.
 Aspirin can cause bleeding in the brain, stomach, and intestines.
 Aspirin can also cause ulcers in the stomach and intestines. - Some NSAIDs are sold in lower doses without a prescription (over-the-counter).
 Talk to your healthcare provider before using over-the-counter NSAIDs for more than 10 days.